Asthma Channel

 (Click Advair Warnings and Precautions for more information, including information on who should not take the drug.)

-People who take too much Advair may have overdose symptoms that could include:
+People who take too much Advair may have overdose symptoms that could include:- Chest pain (angina)

 - High blood pressure (hypertension) or low blood pressure (hypotension)